thoward/node-mare/README.md

 It has the following methods:

+### */result* [POST]

-* */result* [POST] - Initializes the result slot on the collector
+Initializes the result slot on the collector ,,,javascript

-  ,,,javascript
     // POST body contents
     {
         id: ...,        // the id for the task (originally generated by the server)
         result: ...,    // the result object in it's initialized state
         collect: ...,   // the method used to collect result data
         timeout: ...,   // how long (in ms) to wait for completion of this result set }
 ,,,

 It will return 204 No Content on success or some error code on failure.

+### */result/{id}?expect={n}* [POST]

-* */result/{id}?expect={n}* [POST] - Posts an amount n of results the collector should expect for id
+Posts an amount n of results the collector should expect for id.
 This is called by the worker after processing a divide task.

+### */result/{id}* [POST]

-* */result/{id}* [POST] - Posts a unit of data to be collected
+Posts a unit of data to be collected
 ,,,javascript
     // POST body contents
     {
         data: ...      // the individual unit of data to collect }
 ,,,

 It will return 204 No Content on success or some error code on failure.

+### */result/{id}* [GET]

-* */result/{id}* [GET] - Returns a unit of data to be collected
+Returns a unit of data to be collected
 ,,,javascript
     // POST body contents
     {
         data: ...      // the individual unit of data to collect }
 ,,,

 It will return 204 No Content on success or some error code on failure.